Elementary Spanish

 Most students who participate in Intermediate and Advanced Spanish can go on to enroll in a high school Spanish II program, but placement depends on their high school’s policy.

 All foreign language courses at Northshore are taught with a method called TPR Storytelling which uses four consecutive steps of language acquisition: hearing, speaking, reading and writing.
 Students hear and respond to new vocabulary, participate in building stories with that vocabulary, and respond to questions with answers and discussion.
 Songs, games, and skits are all part of the system that has fluency as its aim.
-NCA offers Beginning, Intermediate and Advanced Spanish from sixth to 8th grade as well as German.
+NCA offers Beginning, Intermediate and Advanced Spanish from sixth to 8th grade.
 With an increasingly globalized society and a culturally diverse nation, knowing a foreign language is becoming essential.

 Visit NCA: